-Lodging managers held over 48,000 jobs in the United States as of 2014, while food service operations managers held about 305,000 jobs, according to the U.S. Bureau of Labor Statistics (BLS).
-That same source stated that lodging and food service manager positions were expected to show average employment growth change from 2014 to 2024.
-In 2015, the median annual salary for lodging managers was $49,720, while restaurant managers earned $48,690 the same year.
+Lodging managers held over 52,600 jobs in the United States as of 2018, while food service operations managers held about 356,400 jobs, according to the U.S. Bureau of Labor Statistics (BLS).
+That same source stated that lodging managers were expected to have little to no change and food service manager positions were expected to show faster than average employment growth change from 2018 to 2028.
+In 2018, the median annual salary for lodging managers was $53,390 while restaurant managers earned $54,240 the same year.

 There are some advanced degree options available to graduates of a bachelor's degree program in hotel and restaurant management.
 The most common type of degree offered at the graduate level is the Master of Science in Hospitality Management.
 This 2-year degree program offers students the opportunity to gain a more advanced understanding of management and business principles, as well as a broader overview of the hospitality industry.
 Students learn about advanced and emerging technologies in the areas of payroll calculating, reservations and employee training.
 Those with this degree can often use it to leverage higher positions and salaries as managers in the field.